omjee/PMU-Permanent-Memory-Unit/README.md

 # PMU-Permanent-Memory-Unit
 Read only memory like firmware for computer.
 Basic computer components should have CPU, GPU, RAM, ROM, BIOS (hardware firmware) and PMU (software firmware).
-Permanent Memory Unit-(PMU)

 # ABSTRACT
 Read only memory like firmware for computer.
 Basic computer components should have CPU, GPU, RAM, ROM, BIOS (hardware firmware) and PMU (software firmware).

 # Keywords
 Data Centers, Computer Design, Performance, Energy Saving, AI, Memory Management.

 # INTRODUCTION
 Think of dictionary for possible units for 5 basic senses Vision (Photos, Videos), Hearing (Audio), Touch (Pressure, Texture, Speed), Taste (Chemical Sensors), Smell (Chemical Sensors), later two are complicated but first 3 are already in place.
 Let’s understand the problem first to understand Permanent Memory Unit-(PMU).

 # STORY
 AI (Artificial Intelligence) still trying to mimic how human thinks based on data provided and trying to solve that problem for bigger in numbers and larger in scale and faster in time to beat Human.

-Computer has problems:
+### Computer has problems:
 CPU	—A central processing Unit that handles most of the mathematic problem RAM	—A Temporary storage for read and write to shuffle and load fast.
 ROM	—Actual Storage of Data